matterhorn-chat/matterhorn/README.md

 The first option is useful when trying out the program because you can get up and running without worrying about making a configuration.
-Once you're ready for that, an example configuration file can be found at `sample-config.ini`.
+Once you're ready to make your settings persistent, they can be added to a configuration file.
+An example configuration file can be found at `sample-config.ini`.
+Any settings omitted from the configuration will be obtained interactively at startup.

 When looking for configuration files, matterhorn will prefer `config.ini` in the current working directory, but will look in the